jjvanzon/JJs-Reference-Architecture/aspects.md

 Be careful how much you log.
 Logging unhandled exceptions is usually good enough.
 If you log a lot, it creates a performance penalty and can impose a serious strain on your infrastructure.
 Servers have crashed under the pressure of logging.
 A simple try-catch on a main level and a call to the logger will usually suffice.

-For logging we will use our own `API`: [`JJ.Framework.Logging`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Logging).
+For logging we might use our own `API`: [`JJ.Framework.Logging`](api.md#jj-framework-logging).
 It has an easy interface and simple configuration.
 It allows you to log to a file or debug output and is extensible to support more such logging channels.
 You can use a log level with your log calls and configure which log levels are included in which logging channel.
 For instance: you might only log exceptions to a file, but log debug information to the debug output.

 Config example: